"Border of Lights: Remembering the 1937 Haitian Massacre"

 3:30 pm, Commons Annex Lecture Hall

-Title TBA.
-Sika Dagbovie-Mullins will speak about mixed race racial identity in American fiction and culture.
+Sika Dagbovie-Mullins will discuss her book and speak about mixed race racial identity in American fiction and culture.
 Dagbovie-Mullins is associate professor of English at Florida Atlantic University.
-Her recent book Crossing B(l)ack: Mixed-Race Identity in Modern American Fiction and Culture challenges conventional claims about biracial identification with a concept she calls "black-sentient mixed-race identity."

-This event is co-sponsored by AADS, English, and Sociology.
+This event is co-sponsored by AADS, English, Gender Studies, and Sociology.

 African & African Diaspora Studies Student Presentations